Turboglide: Operation

 At full throttle, the Turboglide will maintain the engine RPM within a narrow (~400 rpm) span of speed around 3500-4000 rpm where the best engine output is maintained, and the car will accelerate with a strong slingshot effect to catch up as the ratios drop imperceptibly as the car speed increases along the road.
 The effect is very similar to that of a jet aircraft during the take-off phase, since the engine maintains a strong high speed and the car accelerates, smoothly and strongly, from rest to maximum.
 In the normal light traffic driving, the Turboglide automatically selects the highest (the lowest numerically) practical ratio, and the engine speeds run in the 1000-2500 rpm range, saving fuel and improving the throttle response of the car to the small pedal motions.
 The 'Grade Retarder' range was to provide engine braking when necessary, a driving condition which could absorb close to 200 hp of power above to what was available via the engine compression, by counter-rotating the turbines in the converter and soaking up the vehicle energy by agitating the oil inside the converter housing.
 No low range was provided with Turboglide, as in the Drive range the ratio was always automatically and perfectly matched to the requirements of the operator (all ranges being always engaged, low and intermediate would freewheel on the 'sprag-clutches' as needed), and with the Grade Retarder providing a very efficient engine brake.
+Many complaints of poor reliability stemmed from consumers failing to understand this and misusing the Grade Retarder as if it were a low ratio in a conventional automatic gearbox; the Turboglide was not designed to be shifted into Grade Retarder mode under throttle and doing so could cause premature failure.

 According to the Chevrolet manual, above 65 mph at wide open throttle, the torque converter begins to act as a hydraulic coupling, once the third turbine becomes fully engaged and no multiplication of torque occurs.
 So at speeds higher than 65 mph, the Turboglide acts as if engaged in top gear, while below that speed, torque multiplication changes imperceptibly.